Employment Discrimination Attorney

 If You Feel You Have an Wrongful Termination Case

 In the absence of relevant, probative evidence that an adverse employment comes within one of the five classifications described above, the employee unfortunately has no right of legal recourse against an employer.
-If you feel that you were wrongfully terminated and your case fits into one of the above exceptions, please call us, or fill out our request for an employment law consultation today.
+If you feel that you were wrongfully terminated and your case fits into one of the above exceptions, please call us, or fill out our request for a discrimination lawyers free consultation today.